 Three years ago, I found safety and freedom in Australia.
 I am part of Sydney’s Tibetan community, many of whom are former political prisoners like myself.

 In 2015, when we heard that highly-respected Tibetan lama Tenzin Delek Rinpoche had died under mysterious circumstances in Chinese custody, I joined our community’s demonstration at the Chinese consulate.
 Had I done this in Tibet, the Chinese government would have imprisoned and tortured me for years.

 China is today exporting not just cheap products to the free world, but also dictatorship and lies, especially on issues such as Tibet.
 Australia, a free and democratic country, can not let this happen on its soil.
 The recent media reports on China’s growing influence in Australian politics is a wake-up call for all.

 As citizens, we can demand our elected representatives to do the right thing and stand up for justice.

 Please join me in telling the truth about Tibet.

 Former political prisoner from Tibet & member of Sydney Tibetan community

-Australia Tibet Council needs your help with “Craig Laundy: I am not a "thug".
+Tibet Council needs your help with “Craig Laundy: I am not a "thug".
 I am an ex-political prisoner from Tibet.”.
-Join Australia and 733 supporters today.
+Join Tibet and 732 supporters today.